 The Sprout Queue is a quick and easy way to add multiple posts for your profiles and have them published automatically throughout the day.
 Used as a complement to your existing publishing strategy, the Queue can help you streamline the distribution of content that isn't time-sensitive.

 #SproutTip: The Sprout Queue is great for evergreen blog posts, tips about your product, pictures of kittens, etc.

 This article explains how to configure and use the Sprout Queue, as well as give you a thorough understanding of how ViralPost works, so you can use it to maximize the potential velocity of the content you send across your social profiles.

 There are two options when it comes to content management within the Sprout Queue.
-To configure your Sprout Queue, click and navigate to Sprout Queue.
+To configure your Sprout Queue, navigate Account and settings > Settings > Sprout Queue.

 Here, you can see all your connected social profiles and how each are currently configured in the Sprout Queue.

-You may manually configure profile Queues one at a time or edit Queue Settings in bulk.
+You can manually configure profile Queues one at a time or edit Queue Settings in bulk.
 To get started, select one or more profile checkboxes and click Edit (or Edit Multiple if you selected more than one profile).

 Here, you will be able to set designated content release times or choose a profile with Queue Settings as a starting point.
 You can configure the Sprout Queue to distribute content by weekdays/weekends, or by specifying how frequently it should publish each individual day of the week.
 Select this by clicking the dropdown in the upper-right corner.